Kansai Summertime Guide: Firework Festivals in Kyoto, Osaka and Beyond

 Nara Fireworks Festivals

 Ok, so it may be in January, but this festival is the best in Nara and definitely deserves a mention.
 Once a year, on the 4th Saturday of January, the grass on Mount Wakakusayama is set alight and can be seen from across the city.
-Preceded by a fireworks display, the night is filled with excitement and anticipation, with ceremonies and processions from 12pm.
+Featuring a fireworks display, the night is filled with excitement and anticipation, with ceremonies and processions from 12pm.
 A bonfire is lit at 5:30pm, followed by fireworks before the entire mountainside is set alight, taking about an hour to burn completely.
+Check here for the latest dates and details.

 The Oyodo Yoshino River Fireworks Festival | August 15th | 8pm – 9pm